Western Sydney Infrastructure Plan

 The Plan includes:

-- Upgrading The Northern Road in stages to a minimum of four lanes between The Old Northern Road, Narellan and Jamison Road, South Penrith, including a grade separated interchange (underpass) at Bringelly Road
+Upgrading The Northern Road in stages to a minimum of four lanes between The Old Northern Road, Narellan and Jamison Road, South Penrith, including an interchange (underpass) at Bringelly Road.
+Construction on the first section of The Northern Road started in 2016.